Hailee Steinfeld

 Steinfeld gained recognition in music after performing "Flashlight" in Pitch Perfect 2 (2015).
-She signed with Republic Records soon after and released her debut single, "Love Myself", followed by her debut EP Haiz (2015).
-She went on to release a series of successful singles, including "Starving", "Most Girls" and "Let Me Go".
-In 2020, she released her second EP, Half Written Story.
+Signing with Republic Records soon after, she released her debut single, "Love Myself", followed by the extended plays Haiz (2015) and Half Written Story (2020).
+She has gone on to release several critically and commercially successful singles including "Starving", "Most Girls", and "Let Me Go".

 Early life

-Steinfeld was born in the Tarzana neighborhood of Los Angeles, California, the younger of two children of Cheri (née Domasin), an interior designer, and Peter Steinfeld, a personal trainer.
+Steinfeld was born on December 11, 1996, in the Tarzana neighborhood of Los Angeles, California, the younger of two children of Cheri (née Domasin), an interior designer, and Peter Steinfeld, a personal trainer.
 She has an older brother, Griffin.
 Her paternal uncle is fitness trainer and actor Jake Steinfeld, and her maternal great uncle is former child actor Larry Domasin.
 Her maternal first cousin, actress True O'Brien, appeared in a television commercial when Steinfeld was eight years old, inspiring her to try acting as well.

-Steinfeld's father is Jewish and her mother is Christian.
-Her maternal grandfather, Ricardo Domasin, was half Filipino (from Panglao, Bohol) and half African-American.
-Steinfeld was raised in Agoura Hills and later in Thousand Oaks, California, attending Ascension Lutheran School, Conejo Elementary and Colina Middle School.
+Steinfeld's father is Jewish and her mother is Christian, and she has said that she "celebrate[s] it all."
+Her maternal grandfather, Ricardo Domasin, was of Filipino (from Panglao, Bohol) and African American descent.
+Steinfeld was raised in Agoura Hills and later in Thousand Oaks, California, attending Ascension Lutheran School, Conejo Elementary, and Colina Middle School.
 She was home-schooled from 2008 until her high school graduation in June 2015.